qpfiffer/qpfiffer.com/wiki/low_power_server.markdown

 ---

 My current homeserver is an ancient thing I've assembled out of hodgepodge parts and pieces.
-Inspirted by [this post](http://www.codinghorror.com/blog/2013/09/the-2013-htpc-build.html) by [Jeff Atwood](http://www.codinghorror.com/blog/2004/02/about-me.html) I decided to see how much my current home server costs to run.
+Inspired by [this post](http://www.codinghorror.com/blog/2013/09/the-2013-htpc-build.html) by [Jeff Atwood](http://www.codinghorror.com/blog/2004/02/about-me.html) I decided to see how much my current home server costs to run.